 Crucial for health and metabolism.

-To summarize; we need only few grams of each, since the body uses these micro-nutrients on a molecular level and each gram of a mineral contains trillions of trillions of molecules, which flow in the blood and can reach everywhere.
+To summarize; we need only a few grams of each mineral, since the body uses these micro-nutrients on a molecular level and each gram of a mineral contains trillions of trillions of molecules, which flow in the blood and can reach everywhere.

 To solve the mathematical-nutrition equation of getting enough proteins and some key minerals, I invented THE BAL MEAL!

-The full recipe of the secret BAL meal is disclosed here for the first time😊
+The full recipe of the secret BAL meal is disclosed here for the first time.

 The BAL MEAL (Beans and Lentils) is my main daily meal.

-It took me over a year and a lot of experimenting, to reach the perfect balance between the nutrition values and the taste.
+It took me over a year and a lot of experimenting, to reach the perfect balance between nutritional values and taste.

-The main goal was to build a meal, which will provide the major chunk of proteins and minerals, based on the assumption that I get enough vitamins from the salad and fruits.
+The main goal was to build a meal, which would provide the major chunk of proteins and minerals, based on the assumption that I get enough vitamins from salads and fruits.

-I tried many beans and lentils and the four left in the final recipe were chosen based mainly on taste, as the nutrition values of most of the beans and lentils are quite similar.
+I tried a broad variety of beans and lentils and the four left in the final recipe were chosen based mainly on taste, as the nutritional value of most beans and lentils is quite similar.

-You are invited to do your own experimentation and pick your winning team😊
+You are invited to do your own experimentation and pick your own winning combination.

-The preparation process comprises of two steps:
+The preparation process is comprised of two steps:

 Cooking the key ingredients (B&L) and the beetroot